 According to Hockey's Future, the Canucks have weaknesses on the back end (gasp!) that need to be addressed:

 The Canucks have a strong corps of forward prospects but lack defensemen in the system.
 None of Vancouver’s defensive prospects project to be top pairing and similarly none of them are really considered a lock to become regular NHLers.
 Many of the defensemen in the pipeline are considered projects.
-Sauve andare defensive-minded but don’t bring much to the table offensively. and are offensive-minded but leave something to be desired in the defensive zone. has intriguing two-way upside, but his ETA for the NHL is still to be determined.
+Sauve and Taylor Ellington are defensive-minded but don’t bring much to the table offensively.
+Kevin Connauton and Jeremy Price are offensive-minded but leave something to be desired in the defensive zone.
+Peter Andersson has intriguing two-way upside, but his ETA for the NHL is still to be determined.

 All very true and helps explain why HF - as well as NM - picked up Jarred Tinordi in mock drafts.
 Tinordi is a 6'6'' left-shooting defenseman from the USHL who even the canucks.com folks have their eyes on: